BSidesSF/volunteer-runbook/README.md

 │       ├── role.md
 ├── mkdocs.yml                  # Configuration for MkDocs, including navigation tree
-├── requirements.txt            # Required Python packages to use and run MkDocs
+├── requirements.txt            # Required Python packages to use and run MkDocs └── site                        # Output directory of the MkDocs build files
 ```